Projects per year

 Biography

-While he is not teaching, Yunfei enjoys swimming in the ocean and backpacking around the world, notably in South Asia and Latin America.
+While he is not teaching, Yunfei enjoys swimming at the beach and backpacking around the world, notably in South Asia and Latin America.
 He is adamantly passionate about learning languages through immersive sojourns and meaningful conversations with local people.

 Before joining Lingnan University, he was a postdoctoral fellow in the Society of Fellows in the Humanities at the University of Hong Kong, from 2019 to 2022.